OpenResearchInstitute/adi_adrv9371_zc706/README.md

 git submodule init

 git submodule update
+_

-This set of commands gives you the nested "third party" submodule.
+This set of commands gives you the nested "third party" submodule. _It might be better to use --recursive._

 cd to the directory corresponding to adrv9371/zc706.